Indo-European languages: Present distribution

-Today, Indo-European languages are spoken by billions of native speakers across all inhabited continents, the largest number by far for any recognized language family.
-Of the 20 languages with the largest numbers of speakers according to Ethnologue, 10 are Indo-European: English, Hindustani, Spanish, Bengali, French, Russian, Portuguese, German, Persian and Punjabi, each with 100 million speakers or more.
-Additionally, hundreds of millions of persons worldwide study Indo-European languages as secondary or tertiary languages, including in cultures which have completely different language families and historical backgrounds—there are around 600 million learners of English alone.
+In the current century, Indo-European languages are spoken by billions of native speakers across all inhabited continents, the largest number by far for any recognized language family.
+Of the less than a dozen languages with over 100 million native speakers, seven are Indo-European: Spanish, Hindustani, English, Portuguese, Bengali, Punjabi, and Russian.
+Additionally, hundreds of millions of persons worldwide study Indo-European languages as secondary or tertiary languages, including in cultures which have completely different language families and historical backgrounds—there are around 600 million learners of English, for example.

 The success of the language family, including the large number of speakers and the vast portions of the Earth that they inhabit, is due to several factors.
-The ancient Indo-European migrations and widespread dissemination of Indo-European culture throughout Eurasia, including that of the Proto-Indo-Europeans themselves, and that of their daughter cultures including the Indo-Aryans, Iranian peoples, Celts, Greeks, Romans, Germanic peoples, and Slavs, led to these peoples' branches of the language family already taking a dominant foothold in virtually all of Eurasia except for swathes of the Near East, North and East Asia, replacing many (but not all) of the previously-spoken pre-Indo-European languages of this extensive area.
-However Semitic languages remain dominant in much of the Middle East and North Africa, and Caucasian languages in much of the Caucasus region.
-Similarly in Europe and the Urals the Uralic languages (such as Hungarian, Finnish, Estonian etc.) remain, as does Basque, a pre-Indo-European isolate.
+The ancient Indo-European migrations and widespread dissemination of Indo-European culture throughout Eurasia, including that of the Proto-Indo-Europeans themselves, and that of their daughter cultures including the Indo-Aryans, Iranian peoples, Celts, Greeks, Romans, Germanic peoples, and Slavs, led to these peoples' branches of the language family already taking a dominant foothold in virtually all of Eurasia except for swathes of West, North and East Asia, replacing many of the previously-spoken pre-Indo-European languages of this extensive area.
+Semitic languages remain dominant in much of West Asia and North Africa, and Caucasian languages in much of the Caucasus region.
+Similarly in Europe and the Urals the Uralic languages, such as Hungarian, Finnish and Estonian, remain, as does Basque, a pre-Indo-European isolate.